43081j/eslint-plugin-lit/docs/no-useless-template-literals.md

-# Disallows literal values in templates (template-no-literal)
+# Disallows redundant literal values in templates (no-useless-template-literals)

 Literal values being interpolated into templates are redundant.